joleys/niko-home-control-II/README.md

   automatically be enabled.
 * **Disable Report Instant Usage Re-enabling Switch**, a toggle to disable the automatic re-enabling of the Report Instant Usage property.
 This is useful if you don't need Electrical Power reporting.

-### Peakmode Action

-This action is exposed as a button.

 #### Entities